560km

 Feeling peckish?
 Head to Deloraine for a casual dinner in a former bicycle factory at the Empire Hotel.

-Embrace cabin core at Cedar Cottage Meander and brave a Baltic dip in the lake followed by a steaming soak and hot cocoa under the stars.
+Embrace cabin core at Cedar Cottage Meander and maybe brave a Baltic dip in the lake followed by a steaming soak and hot cocoa under the stars.

 Day 2: Convicts and cuddly goats